newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 > &rarr; Beware, reader, as this will **not** be a simple arrogant criticism, but rather a series of comical and relatable situations we found ourselves in, sprinkled with self reflection and introspection: <br>**what could we have done better ?**<br>
 > &rarr; As my fellow Crimson Foes are aware, the technical aspect of the task can easily be overshadowed by haughty manners, or erroneous conveyance.
 Hence, displaying diplomacy and being understanding is a **very** important part of what we do.<br>
-> &rarr; As obvious as it can be: no confidential information will displayed here.
-As a matter of fact: *all characters and events in this tale--even those based on real people--are entirely fictional, any resemblance with actual events is also fortuitous.*<br>
+> &rarr; As obvious as it can be: no confidential information will be displayed here.
+As a matter of fact: *all characters and events in this tale --even those based on real people-- are entirely fictional, any resemblance with actual events is also fortuitous.*<br>

 # Chapter 1 - The forbidden scroll of truth